raspberrypilearning/push-button-stop-motion/en/step_5.md

 --- task ---

-Once the preview has started, press the button connected to your Pi to capture an image.
+Press the button and try to take a selfie.
+Be sure to keep the camera still!
+Ideally, it should be mounted in position.

 --- /task ---

 --- task ---

-Return to the file manager window and you should see your `image.jpg`.
-Again, double-click to view.
+Again, feel free to check the image in the file manager.
+You can run the program again to take another selfie.

 --- /task ---